- Teenage girls who have a family member with type 2 diabetes or prediabetes.

 The possible benefits of participating in the MIND Project are:

-Study procedures take place at the main campus of Children's Hospital Colorado in Aurora.
+Study procedures take place on the Anschutz Medical Campus of Children's Colorado in Aurora.
 The duration of participation is just over one year, and the procedures involved are:

 - A six-session after-school program that focuses on mood, stress and health information in a group setting.
 Sessions take place once per week for six weeks.

 - Two follow-up visits

 If you are interested in this research study and want to see if your daughter would be a good fit, please fill out this short form.
 For more information, contact us at 970-893-1582 or email our team.